 This salad was inspired by a recipe on Kris Carr’s Crazy Sexy Life Community, which you should check out if you haven’t yet….if you are at all interested in being inspired to change your diet to feel good.
 I was attracted to this recipe because it contained both kale and red cabbage, both of which were in my fridge and cruciferous power houses.
 Eating cruciferous vegetables is one of the best ways to boost your immune system – they are anti-oxidant, cancer-fighting power houses, the perfect alternative cancer treatment.
 According to Dr. Joel Fuhrman, they offer twice the protection from hormone-sensitive cancers like breast and prostate of other vegetables.
 I decided to substitute white beans for the black beans and feeling like I needed more detoxing, I also adde goji berries.
 I love to blend up beans with other dressing ingredients to make a creamy no-fat and high fiber dressing.
 People suffering from Cancer and other terminal diseases usually make deals with viatical settlement companies, selling their life insurance policies using that money to enjoy their last days.

 I felt so good after eating this salad on Monday I had to make it again on Wednesday with some variations like grilled cauliflower and chick peas.
-Stay tuned for that recipe.
+Stay tuned for that recipe brought thanks to Obamacare health insurance recommendations.

 bunch of kale – around 4 cups chopped